Aubrey Nunn: Industrial history

 Briefly employed in A&R by Champion Records' boss Mel Medalie during the early days of Faithless, he was the managing director of Faithless' production companies from 1996 to 2006.

 In 2004, at the invitation of Feargal Sharkey, he joined the UK Government task force the 'Live Music Forum', to evaluate the impact of the Licensing Act 2003 on the performance of live music.

-In 2007 he formed Thaitonic Productions with songwriter Alex Von Soos (All Saints co-writer) to develop new artists.
+In 2007 he formed Thaitonic Productions with songwriter Alex Von Soos (All Saints) to develop new artists.
 The same year, he was elected a member of the London Regional Committee of the UK Musicians Union for whom he has been a frequent industry panel member.

 In 2009, he joined Radio One Samui as a broadcaster, recording the highest listening figures at the station for "The 'O' Show".

 In 2010, he managed and performed with the Thailand-based jazz band The Samui Syndicate, featuring Grammy Award-winning singer Keithen Carter (best known for The Mazda 'Zoom Zoom Zoom' advertisement) and Australian jazz pianist Josh Evans.
 The same year, he became the co-owner of The Spirit House, a cultural community centre in Maenam, Koh Samui, hosting local and international live music.

 Personal life

 Nunn's family is of Welsh descent from the Aberdare / Cwmaman area, and his relatives include Stuart Cable, formerly the drummer of Welsh rock band Stereophonics and BBC broadcaster, who died in 2010.

 He was educated at Highgate School.

-He holds a Postgraduate Certificate in Education and currently teaches at The International School of Samui where he is Head of Sixth Form (formerly Director of Music and Head of Senior School).
+He holds a Postgraduate Certificate in Education and formerly taught at The International School of Samui where he was Head of Sixth Form (previously Director of Music and Head of Senior School).

 Lives in Thailand on the island Koh Samui.